Tuesday, September 11, 2018

 Strider

-Ugh, another lame Amiga port?
+Ugh, a lame Amiga port?

 That swoosh is absolutely superb as are the enormous monsters.
 Love it!!